megulus/health-tracker/README.md

 ### Building and Running

+Note: Bower must be installed to run the health tracker app.
+To reinstall the Bower packages, run the command "bower install" within the project root directory.

-The app does not require build tools - it can be run simply by opening 'src/index.html' from a browser (or by serving the 'src' directory on a simple http server).
+The app does not require build tools - it can be run simply by opening 'index.html' from a browser (or by serving the project root directory on a simple http server).

 However, the gulpfile.js does run some basic optimizations (html/css/js minification) that can improve the app's performance.
 To run the build tools, first make sure that gulp is installed locally.
 Then install gulp locally in the project's local directory and run the command 'gulp.'
 Then follow the instructions in the paragraph above, simply replacing the 'src' directory with the 'build' directory.